 The UK version of the Honor 10 comes with 128GB storage, which is good news as there's no microSD card slot.
 It is dual SIM, though, which is fairly unusual for a UK phone (and we'd prefer a microSD card really).

-Power-wise, the Honor is almost as powerful as the top-ranked Huawei phone of the minute, the P20 Pro.
+Power-wise, the Honor is almost as powerful as the top-ranked Huawei phone of 2018, the P20 Pro.
 However, the Honor's use of 4GB RAM makes it the slightest bit different in use, with the occasional micro-second delay in starting an app by comparison.
-Nonetheless, for a sub-£400 phone the Honor 10 performs 99 per cent the flagship and is rather impressive.
-South Park: Phone Destroyer has presented no problem in running smoothly.
+Nonetheless, for a sub-£400 phone the Honor 10 performs 95 per cent the flagship and is rather impressive.
+South Park: Phone Destroyer has presented no problems in running smoothly.

 When it's time to top-up, the USB Type-C socket to the bottom (yay, no USB-B as per so many older Honor phones) means fast-charging.
 Handy if you've been gaming hard and want to cram some extra juice into the phone for those all-important extra hours of use.